Digital Seed Grant

 GUIDELINES AND APPLICATION PROCEDURES

 Applications for 2018-2019 are now closed.
 Notifications will go out at the end of April.

 2. Detailed Budget (if form space is not sufficient)

 The Application Form provides a narrative and outline of the desired project, including the project abstract, project overview, outcomes, impact on field, anticipated timeline, budget, resources needed, project completetion, team members (if any), and the intended audience.

 All applications will be reviewed by a subcommittee made up of faculty and staff associated with Digital Scholarship Initiatives.
-All applicants will be notified by the end of the spring semester of the award decision.

 For more informaition, visit http://dsi.mtsu.edu.

 For questions about the Digital Seed grant, email: digitalscholar[at]mtsu[dot]edu.